2kwattz/Origin-Social-Media-Web-Application/README.md

 - Social Media type feed for text, images and blog posts
 - Community Chats for people with similar niche
 - Personal Chats
 - Video & Voice based calling
+- Ability to post and share news articles